 This is an interesting and useful scenario.
 This can be configured during the initial configuration itself.

 Recovery media provides an alternative way to boot your surface/laptop/desktop.
-If your machine is not getting booted then you need to have bootable media, Veeam Endpoint Backup gives an option to create recovery media for your computer/surface.
+If your machine is not getting booted, then you need to have bootable media.
+Veeam Endpoint Backup gives an option to create recovery media for your computer/surface.

 Recovery media contains all data required to run Microsoft Windows Recovery Environment (Windows RE).
-You can use small size USB drive to create Recovery media for Windows 10 machines.
+You can use a small size USB drive to create Recovery media for Windows 10 machines.
 I love the two checked options in the below screen capture (very helpful at times):-

 - Include network connections settings from this computer